 User roles can be updated or changed at any time by an administrator so don’t worry if you select the wrong one, you can go back and update it at any time.

 In the WordPress Codex there is a more detailed explanation of the User Roles but here is a quick overview of what you need to know:

 - Administrator – has access to everything, can update, modify and delete posts, pages, themes, plugins and much more.

-- Author – I think of this role is a lot like a book author, they can write, edit, publish or delete their own posts.
+- Author – I think of this role as a lot like a book author, they can write, edit, publish or delete their own posts.

 - Contributor – can add or edit their own posts, but they cannot publish or upload their own files (like photos)

-- Subscriber – Can update their user profile but does not have access to any other aspect of your WordPress admin area
+- Subscriber – Can update their user profile (except their User Roll) but does not have access to any other aspect of your WordPress admin area